maddikia/aidpals-preview/README.md

 - P1: A user can donate to an outside circle.
 - P1: A user can verify their identity in their user profile.
 - P1: A user can request to join a private circle.
 - P1: A private circle owner can approve requests to join the circle.
-- P2: A user can view their commitments and due dates on a calendar.
-- P3: A circle owner can promote other users to ownership (admin permissions).
-- P3: (Design) Members in a circle are arranged in a mobile circular fashion.

-### Out of scope
+## Out of scope

 - A user can browse circles displayed on a map.
 - A user can zoom out on a map as circles merge into bigger bubbles.